ReliaSolve/Latent/README.md

 a potentiometer that is read through an Arduino to provide a ground-truth, low-latency angular measurement.

+*vr_latency_tester/vrpn_streaming_arduino_filtered*:
+A version of the vrpn_streaming_arduino program that takes multiple readings of channels higher than 0 to filter out cross-talk that would otherwise come from using high-impedance inputs (like unbuffered phototransistors) on the higher-numbered inputs.
+In particular, it is useful for the photo- transistor programs in vr_latency_tester.

 *test_arduino_latency*:
 Program to send commands to the Arduino to toggle the state of the digital output and measure how long it takes to see a change in the